marisacasillas/chatterlab/content/courses/HLI2026/scientificreport-rubric.md

 The policy on regrade requests is that I (Dr. Casillas) will look at and regrade any of your assignments again upon request, but if I don't see a need to raise the score, I'll take off a small amount of credit for each question/assignment you've asked me to review.
 This policy is just to balance the many requests I get for re-reviews against the time I need to spend on other commitments.
 It also ensures that students only pursue requests if they are quite certain that their grade is wrong.

+## A note on using AI

+For any at-home written assignment, I (Dr. Casillas) leave it to students to use AI in whatever way best serves their learning.
+However, students are always responsible for knowing and understanding the ideas presented in their written work.
+Therefore, I reserve the right to conduct an oral exam on any submission if I suspect plagiarism or over-reliance on AI.
+If I request an oral exam, you will receive an Incomplete (I) grade in the course until you come to take it.

 [[main page]](../casillas-hli-spring2026-syllabus/)